siam1251/cmds/cmds.md

 sudo apt-get autoclean
 sudo apt-get clean
-sudo apt-get autoremove //apt-get -s autoremove to do a simulated dry
+sudo apt-get autoremove //apt-get -s autoremove to do a simulated dry sudo apt-get build-dep packagename // means to install all dependencies for 'packagename' so that I can build it".
 ```
 <a name="ffmpeg"/>